11 REASONS TO VISIT QUÉBEC CITY, QC

 Bowen Park

-If you want to keep exploring, Bowen Park (500 Bowen Road, Nanaimo, BC V9R 1Z7), one of Nanaimo’s 200+ parks, should be on your list.
+If you want to keep exploring, Bowen Park, one of Nanaimo’s 200+ parks, should be on your list.
 It’s a 36-hectare natural area, and is only 10 minutes from downtown by local bus.
 Its many interpretive trails are all close to Millstone River inside the park.

-It’s quite hot today, so the best thing to do is walk these easy paths, and being surrounded by lots of trees!
-Be sure to check out the scenic waterfall and duck ponds, and just enjoy the earthy scent, and all of these will surely make you forget that you’re in a city!
+Be sure to check out the scenic waterfall and duck ponds, and just enjoy the earthy scent.
+All of these will surely make you forget that you’re in a city!

 Bowen Park has plenty of amenities as well, such as an outdoor swimming pool, tennis court, disc golf course, picnic shelters, and amphitheatre.
 Dogs are welcome, too, but have to be on a leash at all times.